eric-downes/20sq-blog/_posts/2024-12-01-issuance-fundamentals.md

 ## TLDR

-### For the extraordinarily impatient.
+### For the extraordinarily impatient reader.

-* Under strong deflation, Ethereum faces an unenviable choice of futures:
+* Roughly speaking, under strong deflation, Ethereum faces an unenviable choice of futures:
   - zero staking, or
   - runaway staking

-* Under no growth or weak deflation, runaway staking *must* occur.
+* Under no growth or weak deflation, runaway staking is inevitable.

 * Under inflation, runaway staking may still occur.